 While Rehab After Work takes all necessary precautions to protect our clients’ privacy, we cannot control their home environments.
-Therefore, we try to educate our clients about how to protect their own privacy.
-This includes making sure you are alone during a counseling session.
-If somebody else is in the home, make sure they can’t hear you, especially if there is a conflict between you and someone else in the household.
+Therefore, we try to educate our clients about how to protect their own privacy at home.
+Certain ways we try to encourage this added level of privacy include:

 The American Psychological Association (APA) states that therapists providing telehealth services need to “make [a] reasonable effort to protect and maintain the confidentiality of the data and information relating to their clients/patients and inform them of the potentially increased risks to loss of confidentiality inherent in the use of the telecommunication technologies.”

 As mental health care providers, it is our responsibility to stay up to date and informed about all aspects of our practice.
 Telehealth confidentiality is no different.

 In addition to providing a secure, confidential service, telehealth also offers a number of additional benefits, including:

 - Supportive group therapy sessions to help build a sense of community even from your own home;

 - Individual counseling sessions with a therapist that offers the same level of care and commitment to your health as it would in person;